 Well, it’s true he fit many of the stereotypes of a gay person – and it may have been too obvious to make him gay.
 He probably ended up more interesting as a heterosexual character, while having those traits.
 Still, it would have been nice to see a gay character in the Titans, regardless – though knowing his ultimate fate (crazed and killed by his father and later evil), maybe not.

-Jericho is able to enter another’s body and control their motor functions by makign eye contact with an indivdual (except their speech).
+Jericho is able to enter another’s body and control their motor functions by making eye contact with an individual (except their speech).
 If the person is unconscious when Jericho enters, he can also speak through them, but retains any speech patterns the person may have (such as an impediment, lisp or accent).
-Jericho prefered solving things through non-violent means, but he is an above average fighter, having been trained by his mother, Adeline Kane.
+Jericho preferred solving things through non-violent means, but he is an above average fighter, having been trained by his mother, Adeline Kane.

 Jericho created by Marv Wolfman and George Perez. art by George Perez and Romeo Tanghal.

-Art by (in order) Carlo Pagulayan, Nicola Scott, and George Perez and Romeo Tanghal.
+Art by (in order) Larry Hama, Carlo Pagulayan, Jason Paz, and Jeromy Cox; Nicola Scott; and George Perez and Romeo Tanghal.